-Ethbet will be able to offer a house edge lower than all competitors, which generally offer house edges only as low as 1%.
-This should cause all players that wish to maximize their expected gain to rationally pick Ethbet over less-profitable alternatives.
+Ethbet is able to offer a house edge lower than its competitors, which generally have edges only as low as 1%.
+Players that wish to maximize their expected gain may thus rationally choose to use Ethbet over other, less-profitable alternatives.

 This depends on the state of the Ethereum network in the future.
 Blockchain applications with a significant amount of users may find difficulty scaling while maintaining low fees with the current state of Ethereum.
 There are many scheduled improvements to Ethereum's scalability and efficiency, such as proof of stake, Raiden, sharding, and others.
 It is our hope that these improvements are eventually implemented and will allow blockchain applications to scale according to demand.
 In addition to this, some parts of Ethbet such as matchmaking do not need to be on-chain, allowing for much quicker and cheaper user interaction.

 Anonymity is left to the end-user.
 As Ethbet runs on the Ethereum blockchain, all bets are public, however users can use Ethbet from any address that they have control over, providing anonymity for users that desire it.

 Ethbet relies on technology such as the Ethereum blockchain in order to function properly.
 It cannot be guaranteed that zero bugs exist in Ethereum or in Ethbet.
 With that said, Ethbet smart contracts and other features undergo extensive security audits and testing before they are deployed onto the mainnet, ensuring that the probability of critical bugs being deployed is as close to zero as possible.